panoptes/panoptes.github.io/contact.md

 ## How can you participate?

 Join our group, and participate in any way you wish, according to your area of expertise and/or taste.
-You can build a robotic camera yourself (and improve our design), explore new hardware solutions, write/improve software, come up with a new idea to use the robotic cameras, get other citizen scientists to join, analyze existing images, etc.
+You can build a robotic camera yourself (and improve our design), explore new hardware solutions, write/improve software, come up with a new idea to use the robotic cameras, get other citizen scientists to join, analyze existing images, etc. How will you contribute to PANOPTES?

 ## PANOPTES Google Group

-We have a Google Group for PANOPTES where people can discuss participation and get updates on the project.
-To join the Google Group, please email us at the address below.
+Do you want to keep your finger on the pulse and stay up to date with the latest developments of the PANOPTES project?
+Email the address below to join the google group today!

 ## Email Us